mitodl/mitx-grading-library/docs/grading_math/matrix_grader/matrix_grader.md

 >>> try:
 ...     grader(None, student_input) # grade the input like edX would
 ... except StudentFacingError as error:
-...     str(error) # students see this error message
+...     print(error) # students see this error message
-'Cannot add/subtract a vector of length 3 with a vector of length 2.'
+Cannot add/subtract a vector of length 3 with a vector of length 2.

 ```